KipCollo/Frontend-Revision/5.0 Angular/interceptors/Readme.md

 ```

 DI-based interceptors run in the order that their providers are registered.
 In an app with an extensive and hierarchical DI configuration, this order can be very hard to predict.

+`Angular's HttpClientInterceptor` is an interface that allows for intercepting and modifying HTTP requests and responses made with the HttpClient module.
+Interceptors can be used to add headers, handle authentication, modify the request or response payload, or perform other actions.
+Interceptors are used by implementing
+the HttpInterceptor interface and registering the interceptor in the application's module or using the providedIn property to automatically provide the interceptor.